wncc/wncc.github.io/hacks/_posts/2014-2-2-election-polling.markdown

 hack_url: https://github.com/shubham07iiit/electionportal
 ---

 We have made a Election Poll System for IIT Bombay Elections.
-Keeping in mind the upcoming elections and some of the functionalities which are missing in present portal we have tried to improve it.
+Keeping in mind the upcoming elections and some of the functionalities which are missing in present portal we have tried to improve it. newfront.php is a starting page
-Open newfront.php

 In this Polling System